Epidural for Back Pain

 Cortisone may reduce inflammation.
 However, it is so potent that it can weaken tendons and break down and soften cartilage.

-This may not be a big deal for people who are not surgical candidates, but for someone like my husband, it may mean that his musculature, his cartilage, and tendons may be too weak to hold up after the surgery, rendering the surgery ineffective.
+What does this mean for the long-term?
+This may not be a big deal for people who are not surgical candidates, but for someone, like my husband, it may mean that his musculature, his cartilage and tendons may be too weak to hold up after the surgery, rendering the surgery ineffective.

+It is also a widely known fact that steroids can increase blood sugar levels.
 For some people with diabetes, an injection of cortisone does not increase blood sugar levels or only does so temporarily and for others, the cortisone injection wreaks havoc on blood sugar levels for days and even weeks afterward.

-The Bottom Line…
+The Bottom Line

 There is no right or wrong answer as to if you should get spinal injections for back pain.
 They are highly effective and can be an excellent way to treat pain.

-Always weigh the pros and cons, and your goals for further surgical options.
+Always weigh the pros and cons and your goals for further surgical options.